 If you decide to have the second dose of vaccine, you will be asked some brief questions about your medical history.
-We will give the vaccine into your arm and cover the site with a dressing.
-After 15 minutes of observation the dressing will be removed and that will be the end of the visit.
-The visit will take between 45 minutes and 1 hour.
+We will give the vaccine into your arm and may cover the site with a dressing.
+In line with routine guidance, there is no longer a need to observe you after you have received the vaccination.
+If you feel ok, you can leave straight away.